beastboy2431/codelama/README.md

 For compatibility with older versions of llama.cpp, or for use with third-party clients and libaries, please use GGML files instead.

 ```
-./main -t 10 -ngl 32 -m codellama-13b-instruct.q4_K_M.gguf --color -c 2048 --temp 0.7 --repeat_penalty 1.1 -n -1 -p "### Instruction: Write a story about llamas\n### Response:"
+./main -t 10 -ngl 32 -m codellama-13b-instruct.q4_K_M.gguf --color -c 4096 --temp 0.7 --repeat_penalty 1.1 -n -1 -p "### Instruction: Write a story about llamas\n### Response:"
 ```
 Change `-t 10` to the number of physical CPU cores you have.
 For example if your system has 8 cores/16 threads, use `-t 8`.

 Change `-ngl 32` to the number of layers to offload to GPU.
 Remove it if you don't have GPU acceleration.

 Change `-c 4096` to the desired sequence length for this model.
-For extended sequence models - eg 8K, 16K, 32K - the necessary RoPE scaling parameters should be set by llama.cpp automatically.
+For extended sequence models - eg 8K, 16K, 32K - the necessary RoPE scaling parameters are read from the GGUF file and set by llama.cpp automatically.

 If you want to have a chat-style conversation, replace the `-p <PROMPT>` argument with `-i -ins`